Glossary of Hip Terms[A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z ]

 Computed Tomography (CT): A form of imaging in which a narrow beam of x-rays rotates around the body in order to generate an image.
 CT produces a more detailed image than x-ray and is useful for visualizing bone.

 Coxa valga: A deformity of the hip where there is an increase in the angle between the femoral neck and femoral shaft.

 Deep artery of the thigh: A branch of the femoral artery that travels more deeply along the length of the thigh, carrying oxygenated blood to the muscles of the thigh.

 Deep vein thrombosis (DVT): Blood clot that forms in a deep vein of the body.
-Most DVTs forms in the lower legs and are often a result of immobility leading to stasis of blood.
+Most DVTs form in the lower legs and are often a result of a prolonged period of immobility.

 Displaced fracture: A bone break in which the pieces are not correctly aligned in their original location.

-Erythrocyte Sedimentation Rate: A test that determines the rate of red blood cell settling.
-When this value is increased, it indicates the presence of an inflammatory response that may be caused by an infection.
+Erythrocyte sedimentation rate: A test that determines the rate of red blood cell settling.
+When this value is increased, it indicates the presence of an inflammatory response secondary to infection.

 Extension: A movement that increases the angle between two body parts.
 For example, the leg must be completely straightened out in order to extend the knee, thus creating a 0 degree angle between the thigh and calf.

 External rotation: Rotation of a body part away from the center of the body.